 A financial advisory firm can do all of that for you, and oversee the operation and annual reviews of your 401(k).

-- Advertising your 401(k) plan to those in the job market — The phrase "401(k)" might show up on a job ad as a bullet point, but many in the job market don't know the full benefits a plan provides.
-We can connect the phrase "401(k)" to specific images of a more secure retirement, with a clear road map of how to get there.
+- Advertising your 401(k) plan to those in the job market — The word "401(k)" might show up on a job ad in a list of benefits, but many in the job market don't know the full benefits a plan provides.
+We can connect the words "401(k)" to specific images of a more secure retirement, with very clear stepping stones on how to get there.

-- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are qualified to perform portfolio management will be able to offer investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' funds for further growth.
+- Investment selection — Financial advisors who are an Accredited Investment Fiduciary® (AIF®) and are well versed in portfolio management will be able to offer investment insight, as well as work within investment concepts such as diversification, risk tolerance, and rebalancing to optimally position employees' savings for further growth.

-- Employee education — The more an employee understands their 401(k) plan, the more it will help them.
-At Correct Capital, we can talk directly to your small business's employees so they're confident with how their money is being held and invested.
+- Employee education — The more an employee understands their 401(k) plan, the more it will benefit them.
+At Correct Capital, we offer both group classes and one-on-one counseling sessions with our small business clients' employees so feel at ease with the status of their retirement savings.

-- Compliance — 401(k) plans have different rules and contribution limits.
-Not following them can lead to stiff fees.
-A financial advisor can help to ensure your recordkeeper and plan administrator do not accidentally fail to comply with a requirement.
+- Compliance — Employers must abide by certain regulations when offering a 401(k) plan.
+Not following the rules correctly can lead to harsh fees.
+A financial advisor can help to ensure your recordkeeper and plan administrator do not inadvertently break with the regulations.

-- Fiduciary duty — When offering a retirement plan, small business owners have a fiduciary duty to act with diligence, prudence, and care.
-We are morally and legally obligated to do what's in your best interest, and in the best interest of your employees and their funds.
+- Fiduciary duty — As a plan sponsor, small business owners have a fiduciary duty to act with diligence, prudence, and care.
+We are morally and legally mandated to do what's in your best interest, and in the best interest of your employees and their funds.

-A financial advisor can provide remarkable value to O'Fallon, MO small business owners who want to experience the benefits of a 401(k) plan.
-By partnering with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.
+A financial advisor offers remarkable value to O'Fallon, MO small business owners who are looking to set up a 401(k) plan.
+By consulting with a financial advisor, small business owners can save on taxes and make their business more attractive to current and prospective employees.

 Call Correct Capital to Establish a 401(k) For Your Small Business in O'Fallon, MO

-If you own a small business in O'Fallon, MO, you want to spend your time on what you do best and what you're passionate about – not being distracted by administrative tasks you may not have the time, knowledge, or interest to manage.
+If you own a small business in O'Fallon, MO, you want to spend your time on why you started your business – not being bogged down by administrative tasks you may or may not be knowledgeable about.
 As a Registered Investment Advisor with CERTIFIED FINANCIAL PLANNER® professionals, Correct Capital can both help position your and your employees' money for growth while giving you peace of mind that your small business's 401(k) plan is being operated efficiently and correctly.
 To start setting up a 401(k) for your small O'Fallon, MO business today, call Correct Capital at 314-930-401(k) or contact us online.